FREE TO START · iOS

 How accurate are the known-issue claims?

 Every model-level claim is grounded against public sources (owner forums, NHTSA, RepairPal, manufacturer docs) and tagged verified, likely, or possible in the Evidence Log.
-AI output can be wrong — confirm critical claims before you buy.
+AI output can be wrong, so confirm critical claims before you buy.
 We'd rather underpromise.

 What does it cost?